lilianricaud/patterning-complexity/english/pattern_language_structural_coherence.md

-In practice, pattern languages arise from two very different needs: (a) as a way of understanding, and possibly controlling, a complex system; (b) as necessary design tools with which to build something that is functionally and structurally coherent.

 To visualize patterns and their interconnections, we use a graph representation.
 Patterns may be identified with nodes in a graph, and the graph is connected by edges of different lengths [Fig. 15].